 There are several unusual things about the piggyback plant, least of all its unique name.
 For starters, it boasts a very unusual growth habit as it matures, with new leaves sprouting directly from the center of large, mature leaves at the point where the stem attaches to the leaf.
-This strange habit has earned the plant the nickname "piggyback plant," "youth-on-age," and "thousand mothers" plant (not to be confused with the kalanchoe of the same nickname).
+This strange habit has earned the plant the nickname "piggyback plant" and "youth-on-age."

 Additionally, the piggyback plant is also notable for its lush foliage and the fact that it's native to North America (specifically, the redwoods of the Pacific coast), which is not exactly a hotbed of native houseplants.
 It boasts a medium-fast growth rate and can be grown indoors throughout the year, or planted outdoors in early spring if you reside in USDA hardiness zones seven through nine.

 |Botanical Name||Tolmiea menziesii|